GanymedeStation/design-resources/README.md

 - the project builds cleanly
 - any dataset updates have been regenerated
 - you are authenticated with Wrangler in the environment you are deploying from

-## Notes for contributors

-- `src/data/resources.json` is generated code-like data, not hand-edited source
-- `data/upstream/README.md` is the canonical local input for dataset generation
-- `dist/` contains build output and can be regenerated at any time
-- search uses a deferred query in React to keep filtering responsive as the user types

 ## License